-Inergy Holdings, LLC and its affiliates directly and indirectly own an aggregate limited partner interest of approximately 18.8% in us, own and control our managing general partner and own and control our non-managing partner, which owns the 2% general partner interest.
-Inergy Holdings, LLC and its affiliates also own the incentive distribution rights in our partnership agreement.
-Conflicts of interest could arise in the future as a result of relationships between Inergy Holdings, LLC, our general partners and their affiliates, on the one hand, and the partnership or any of the limited partners, on the other hand.
+Inergy Holdings and its affiliates directly and indirectly own an aggregate limited partner interest of approximately 24% in us and the incentive distribution rights, own and control our managing general partner and own and control our non-managing general partner, which owns the 2% general partner interest.
+Conflicts of interest could arise in the future as a result of relationships between Inergy Holdings, our general partners and their affiliates, on the one hand, and the partnership or any of the limited partners, on the other hand.
 As a result of these conflicts our general partners may favor their own interests and those of their affiliates over the interests of the unitholders.
 The nature of these conflicts includes the following considerations:

-- Our general partners may limit their liability and reduce their fiduciary duties, while also restricting the remedies available to unitholders for actions that might, without the limitations, constitute breaches of fiduciary duty.
-Unitholders are deemed to have consented to some actions and conflicts of interest that might otherwise be deemed a breach of fiduciary or other duties under applicable state law. - Our general partners are allowed to take into account the interests of parties in addition to the partnership in resolving conflicts of interest, thereby limiting their fiduciary duties to the unitholders. - · Our general partners' affiliates are not prohibited from engaging in other business or activities, including those in direct competition with us. - Our managing general partner determines the amount and timing of asset purchases and sales, capital expenditures, borrowings and reserves, each of which can affect the amount of cash that is distributed to unitholders. - Our managing general partner determines whether to issue additional units or other equity securities of the partnership. - Our managing general partner determines which costs are reimbursable by us. - Our managing general partner controls the enforcement of obligations owed to us by it. - Our managing general partner decides whether to retain separate counsel, accountants or others to perform services for us. - Our managing general partner is not restricted from causing us to pay it or its affiliates for any services rendered on terms that are fair and reasonable to us or entering into additional contractual arrangements with any of these entities on our behalf. - In some instances our managing general partner may borrow funds in order to permit the payment of distributions, even if the purpose or effect of the borrowing is to make a distribution on the subordinated units or to make incentive distributions or hasten the expiration of the subordination period.
+- .
+Our general partners may limit their liability and reduce their fiduciary duties, while also restricting the remedies available to unitholders for actions that might, without the limitations, constitute breaches of fiduciary duty.
+Unitholders are deemed to have consented to some actions and conflicts of interest that might otherwise be deemed a breach of fiduciary or other duties under applicable state law. - .
+Our general partners are allowed to take into account the interests of parties in addition to the partnership in resolving conflicts of interest, thereby limiting their fiduciary duties to the unitholders. - .
+Our general partners' affiliates are not prohibited from engaging in other business or activities, including those in direct competition with us. - .
+Our managing general partner determines the amount and timing of asset purchases and sales, capital expenditures, borrowings and reserves, each of which can affect the amount of cash that is distributed to unitholders. - .
+Our managing general partner determines whether to issue additional units or other equity securities of the partnership. - .
+Our managing general partner determines which costs are reimbursable by us. - .
+Our managing general partner controls the enforcement of obligations owed to us by it. - .
+Our managing general partner decides whether to retain separate counsel, accountants or others to perform services for us. - .
+Our managing general partner is not restricted from causing us to pay it or its affiliates for any services rendered on terms that are fair and reasonable to us or entering into additional contractual arrangements with any of these entities on our behalf. - .
+In some instances our managing general partner may borrow funds in order to permit the payment of distributions, even if the purpose or effect of the borrowing is to make a distribution on the subordinated units or to make incentive distributions or hasten the expiration of the subordination period.